alexander-w-ross/algo-problems/other-problems/graphs/minimumIslandCount/README.md

-# Island Count
+# Minimum Island Count

 # Problem

-Write a function, *islandCount*, that takes in a grid containing Ws and Ls.
+Write a function, *minimumIsland*, that takes in a grid containing Ws and Ls.
 W represents water and L represents land.
-The function should return the number of islands on the grid.
+The function should return the size of the smallest island.
 An island is a vertically or horizontally connected region of land.

+You may assume that the grid contains at least one island.

 ### test_00: